Endpoint Generator

 - PUT - Typically used for updating values in your database

-- PATCH - Alternative to PUT with similar semantics, typically when adding new fields
+- PATCH - Alternative to PUT with similar semantics, typically when adding new fields (SQL endpoint generator only)

 - DELETE - Typically used when deleting records in your database.